Endophytes FAQ's

 What are endophytes?

 Endophytes are fungi which have evolved to live in harmony with ryegrass.
-They live inside the seed and plant, and produce natural compounds which protect plants from pests.
+They live inside the seed and plant, and produce natural compounds (or alkaloids) which protect plants from pests.

 Why use endophyte?

-Endophyte enhances the yield and persistence of ryegrass by helping protect plants from a range of insects and other pests.
-In summer dry situations ryegrass with endophyte out-yields and persists much better than ryegrass Without endophyte.
+Endophytes enhance ryegrass yield and persistence by helping protect plants from a range of insects and other pests.
+In summer dry pastures, ryegrass with endophyte out-grows and lives much longer than ryegrass Without endophyte.

 Why do you need to know about endophyte?